opendevshop/devshop-composer-template/README.md

 - Downgrades to drush 8.
 (I'm so sorry.
 Soon, I promise.)
 - Adds aegir files to .gitignore.
 - Sets config.platform.php to 5.5 for greatest compatibility.
 - Adds a /tests folder with Drupal Behat Tests ready to go.
+(TODO)

 ## What does the parent project (drupal-composer/drupal-project) do?